galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 The [database management tasks](https://github.com/galaxyproject/ansible-galaxy/blob/master/tasks/database.yml) are extremely convenient; any time you run the playbook to update Galaxy, this will automatically run the database schema migration as needed.

-1. Galaxy first obtains the current DB version and the maximum possible DB version based on the codebase.
+1. The role first obtains the current DB version and the maximum possible DB version based on the codebase.
 2. If needed, the database is created.
-3. Both numbers are reported for the runner of the playbook.
+3. Both versions are reported for the runner of the playbook.
-4. If the numbers are different, then Ansible runs the command to upgrade the database to the latest version.
+4. If the versions are different, then Ansible runs the command to upgrade the database to the latest version.

 As an administrator who often forgot to run the upgrade, and would only notice it once Galaxy crashed during startup, having this process completely automated is extremely nice.